-If you're considering investing in a franchise, one of the first things you'll want to do is familiarize yourself with the industry's most essential document — the Franchise Disclosure Document (FDD).
+If you're considering investing in a franchise, you'll want to be familiar with the industry's most essential document: the Franchise Disclosure Document (FDD).
+This document is different, but equally as important as, the franchise agreement.
 Learn what this document is and why it's so important.

 Key items disclose not only the franchisor's history but also that of any affiliates, predecessors, or parent companies.
 They include bankruptcies or litigations that might have occurred during the previous 10 years.
 You should also receive information regarding the founder and management team's experience in addition to the business' operational history.

 - Item 1: Outlines the franchisor's history as well as any affiliates, predecessors, or parent companies.

 - Item 2: Provides professional and personal experience of the founder, executives, officers, and directors.
 Includes the operational history of the business itself.